 Depending on the ingredients, the texture, thickness, and cooking instruction of the glass noodles can be different.
 Make sure to follow the package instructions on how to prepare the noodles.

-In Japanese cuisine and many other Asian cuisines, you will find that the basic principal of flavoring a dish often cover ‘Five Tastes’: salty, sour, sweet, bitter and umami.
+In Japanese cuisine and many other Asian cuisines, you will find that the basic principle of flavoring a dish often covers ‘Five Tastes’: salty, sour, sweet, bitter, and umami.
 This concept works as a guide in working with each ingredient and how they interact with each other in cooking.